-If bread is very fresh, spread in single layer on a clean towel or baking sheets; let stand, uncovered, 1 to 2 hours, turning once, before using.
+If bread is very fresh, before using, spread in single layer on a clean towel or baking sheets; let stand, uncovered, 1 to 2 hours, turning once.

 To freeze French toast, cool slices on wire rack.
 Place in single layer on baking sheet and freeze 1 to 2 hours.
 Wrap airtight in serving-size portions; freeze up to 1 month.
 To reheat, unwrap slices and heat in toaster, toaster oven or on an ungreased baking sheet in preheated 375°F oven for 8 to 10 minutes.